-- AllTrails – install the app on your phone, turn on the location finder, and the map will show you all of the trails within a certain radius of your home.
-It’s my go-to app when I’m in a new area and I don’t know where to go
+- AllTrails – one of the best free apps to find hiking trails.
+Use their website or install the app on your phone, turn on the location finder, and the map will show you all of the trails nearby.
+It’s my go-to app when I’m in a new area and I don’t know where to hike.

-- TrailLink – this trail-finder maintained by the Rails To Trails Conservancy is especially helpful for those who live in cities.
+- TrailLink – this trail-finder maintained by the Rails To Trails Conservancy is especially helpful for those who live in urban cities.
 The Rails to Trails mission is to make communities more walkable by converting old, unused railroad routes into multi-use trails.
+If you live in a city and want to find an easy walking or biking trail nearby, this is a great resource!

 - Google “Hiking Trails near xx”, “Best places to camp near xx,” or “xx Outdoor Blog,” where xx is your city.

-- Call your local Chamber of Commerce or visit your local tourism board website
+- Call the local Chamber of Commerce or visit the local tourism board website

 Finally, remember that not every outdoor adventure needs to be Insta-drool-worthy to have value.
 The point of getting outdoors is to take some time for yourself, get some exercise, and hit the reset button.

 If you don’t have outdoorsy friends, you have a couple of options.
 First, you can be the leader.
-Take charge, and plan a fun hike followed by lunch, drinks, or another fun get together to look forward to.
+Take charge and plan a fun hike followed by lunch, happy hour, or another fun get-together to look forward to.

 Option two would be to hike alone.
 The idea of solo hiking can be scary at first, but I assure you it’s a liberating and rewarding experience to show yourself that you don’t have to rely on anybody else.
 If you are considering hiking by yourself, check out my blog post full of solo hiking tips to help you get over your fears and ensure you are prepared.